Province of Granada: University and language students

 The University of Granada is one of the largest universities in Spain, with approximately 56,000 students.
 Each year the city also attracts over 10,000 foreign students, including over 2,000 European students through the Erasmus programme.
 As well as providing employment to a large number of people, the university also boosts the local economy by creating demand for rental property.
 The money spent by students also helps to support shops, restaurants, bars and other services in the city.
 In recent years the university has also been working to capitalise on the research it does through commercial ventures.

+Transport

+Air travel for the province is served by Federico García Lorca Granada Airport which provides direct routes to other parts of Spain and some European destinations.
+However, other nearby airports such as Málaga Airport, Seville Airport, Córdoba Airport and Región de Murcia International Airport are frequently used by air travellers from the province.